 Additionally, after the ensemble architecture was fixed during training, the Voting Ensemble and ENSE estimated MMR by always combining predictions from their base estimators in the same, fixed proportion.
 Put differently, they could not tailor how they combined the base estimators’ predictions based on specific, local trends in the data.
 In contrast, and as explained above, the RFSE could vary the combination of base estimators it used to estimate depending on the local context [13].
 Therefore, it could produce more nuanced, accurate MMR predictions than the Voting Ensemble or ENSE.

 Interestingly, there was one instance where the RFSE did not have the best performance.
-When trained for country-level prediction, the RFSE had the lowest MRE score but the ENSE had the lowest MSE score.
+When trained for country-level prediction, the RFSE_CLP had the lowest MRE score but the ENSE had the lowest MSE score.
 This indicates that the ENSE handled outliers more effectively, potentially due to the RFSE’s overfitting to local patterns in the training data, which the ENSE was less able to do.

 ENSE also outperformed the Voting Ensemble in all evaluated cases, potentially because it could attach negative weights to base estimators, whereas the voting ensemble was only fine-tuned with positive weights [49].
 As a result, the ENSE model could learn how to combine different over- and under-estimations of MMR from its base estimators while the Voting Ensemble was forced to use only an additive combination of base learners, reducing its ability to ‘correct’ inaccurate base estimator predictions.
 Therefore, ENSE could learn more nuanced patterns, explaining its higher accuracy.